gregpalmr/alluxio-secure-hadoop/README.md

      cd alluxio-secure-hadoop

 #### Step 3.
-Copy your Alluxio Enterprise license file
+Copy your Alluxio Enterprise Edition license file

-If you don't already have an Alluxio Enterprise license file, contact your Alluxio salesperson at sales@alluxio.com.
+If you don't already have an Alluxio Enterprise Edition license file, contact your Alluxio salesperson at sales@alluxio.com.
 Copy your license file to the alluxio staging directory:

      cp ~/Downloads/alluxio-enterprise-license.json config_files/alluxio/